nbaars/owasp-dependency-check-as-one/README.md

 docker run -v ${HOME}/.m2:/home/owasp/.m2 -v ${PWD}/demo-project:/workspace nbaars/owasp-dependency-check-as-one:latest ./mvnw dependency:copy-dependencies && dependency-check --data /data --scan /workspace --noupdate
 ```

-Important are the two mount points, the first one mounts the local `.m2` directory, this will prevent DependencyCheck from downloading artifacts over and over.
+Important are the two mount points, the first one mounts the local `.m2` directory, this will prevent DependencyCheck from downloading Maven artifacts over and over.
 When using a CI tool it is recommended to mount the `.m2` cache.
 The project to be scanned is mapped in `/workspace` which is the working directory set in the Dockerfile.

 You can pass any command-line option you are used to pass.